canalplus/rx-player/doc/Getting_Started/Tutorials/Selecting_a_Track.md

 - [`setTextTrack()`](../../api/Track_Selection/setTextTrack.md): change the current text
   track

-Each of those methods take a single string as argument.
-That string should be the value of the `id` property of the chosen track.
+Each of those methods can take an object with a `trackId` property, set to the value of the `id` property of the chosen track.
+This object can also contain a `periodId` property if you want to select a track for a Period that is not currently playing.

+For the common case where you just want to change the track for the currently-playing Period, you can also just give the `trackId` property directly as a string.

 For example, to choose the first audio track with an audio description, you can do: